League of Ireland Premier Division: Attendance

+According to a 2023 UEFA report aggregate attendance ranks the League of Ireland Premier Division 28th among 54 top-flight leagues across Europe.
+The report also showed that LOI attendance rose 20% between 2022 and 2023, among the highest percentage increase in crowd sizes in top tier European leagues.

 Trophy

 The current League of Ireland trophy was unveiled on 31 October 2007 by the Football Association of Ireland.
 It stands at 91 cm (36 inches) tall with a circumference of 83 cm (33 inches).
 It is a Sterling Silver trophy consisting of silver and a mass of other metals including copper.
 The design of the trophy consists of a silver football at the top, which is encompassed by the cup itself.
 Drogheda United were the first team to receive the newly created trophy on 2 November 2007.

 Sponsorship

 The Premier Division has been sponsored since the early 1990s.
 The sponsor has been able to determine the league's sponsorship name.
 There have been three sponsors since the league's formation.